cbrownstein-lambda/lambda-docs-mkdocs/docs/hardware/servers/getting-started.md

 ## Where can I find my server's IPMI (BMC) password?

-{% hint style="success" %}
+!!! tip

     You can choose your own IPMI password for your server from within Ubuntu:

     1. Run `sudo apt-get install ipmitool` to install `ipmitool`, which is a program for managing IPMI functions.
     2. Run `ipmitool user list 1` to view the user list.
 Confirm that `ID 2` is `admin` or `ADMIN`.
     3. Run `ipmitool user set password 2` to set a new IPMI password.
-{% endhint %}

 ### Supermicro <a href="#supermicro" id="supermicro"></a>